 When we worked in LYS’s for years we did a ton of customer education to ensure that folks would buy enough yarn, since that one rare color and lot of color of Koigu, for example, would never ever look the same again.
 In order to eliminate any pooling or skein to skein issues, we taught customers to alternate skeins by knitting two rows with one ball and of another, maybe for the whole skein or for a few inches before attaching a new ball.

 As a result, we highly recommend you don’t treat our yarns the same way as you would commercially/mechanically dyed yarns.
 Each skein is unique, and even dyelots within the same bag will have slight variation between skeins.
-For example, these two skeins of Terra in Logwood Purple have visible variation between (and within) the skeins.
+For example, these two skeins of The Fibre Co.
+Terra in Logwood Purple have visible variation between (and within) the skeins.

-The dyelot number does tell us important information: the day the yarn was dyed and what other skeins it was dyed with in the same pot (Hence, the “lot”).
-If you are making a sweater, or anything that requires more than one ball, try to buy within dyelots but also be sure to alternate skeins if you are concerned about slight variation between skeins.
+The dye lot number does tell us important information: the day the yarn was dyed and what other skeins it was dyed with in the same pot (Hence, the “lot”).
+If you are making a sweater, or anything that requires more than one ball, try to buy within dye lots but also be sure to alternate skeins if you are concerned about slight variation between skeins.
 It may seem like a pain, but it is less of a pain than having to rip out half of the front of a cardigan.

 Ripped three times!
 [Insert crying emoticon here.]

-Hopefully this little bit of info will help you to enjoy Fibre Company yarns just that much more!
+Hopefully this little bit of info will help you to enjoy The Fibre Co. yarns just that much more!
 If you have any questions about this, or want more info about a specific yarn or color and how it behaves, don’t hesitate to shoot us a line and we would be glad to help!